loomio/loomio-docs/user_manual/src/users/sign_in/index.md

 ## Returning to Loomio

-From time to time you may receive a notification email from Loomio inviting you to a thread, or to vote in a decision.
+You can sign in with any notification email from Loomio, including; the **'Yesterday on Loomio'** daily summary email, a thread invitation, or an invitation to vote.

+For example:

 ![](phone_thread_invitation.jpg#width-50)